Downstream Biopharmaceutical Processes: Fundamentals and Design

 - Basic scale-up calculations and considerations for each operation

-- How these unit operations come together to form an integrated process train for a variety of production scenarios—for example, soluble intracellular protein production in E. coli, extracellular production in CHO, and inclusion body production in E. coli
+- How these unit operations come together to form an integrated process train for a variety of production scenarios, including intracellular products from E. coli, extracellular products from CHO, and inclusion body production

 Who should attend